ristearazvan/work/TokenPay Documentation.md

 and all for us and it sure seemed like eFin was off to the races.
 However, I noticed something very different.
 The fintech conference was being dominated not by stock discussion, but by blockchain.
-© 2017, TokenPay.com or its aliates | TPAY is a utility token used in the TokenPay platform.
-Purchase does not constitute investment.
-12

 Early in 2017 after realizing the challenge that investFeed was facing in terms of traffic generation, I suggested to the founders that they should immediately focus on cryptocurrencies rather than stocks.
 While there were other investors that remained naturally apprehensive of the abrupt change in strategy, investFeed embraced the new concept.
-The blueprint was written and an ICO was quickly launched. investFeed sold approximately $4 million of an Ethereum based token in a matter of weeks.
+The blueprint was written and an ICO was quickly launched.

+investFeed sold approximately $4 million of an Ethereum based token in a matter of weeks.
 The investFeed platform is now flourishing.
 Traffic is surging and the future looks extremely bright.
 I could not be happier for the team and